LawrenceObote/AnimeAPP/README.md

 ## Reflection

-Denisse - README.md, Routing, Home page
+Denisse - README.md, Routing, Home page and Manga

-Lawrence - Github leader, Comments Components
+Lawrence - Github leader, Comments Component

 Juan - Wireframe, Anime page

 This was a quick 4 day trio group project done by team Dj Lawjuan during our third module at Per Scholas.
-Our project goal included utilizing technologies learned up until this point while also gaining knowledge and usage of new packages/tools.
+Our project goal included utilizing technologies learned up until this point, while also gaining knowledge and usage of new packages/tools.

 Technologies implemented in this project are React, React-Router, Axios.
-Also JavaScript, JSX, Firebase, Bootstrap, and CSS.
+Also JavaScript, JSX, Firebase, Bootstrap, Semantic UI, and CSS.
 We utilized create-react-app due to ease of usage and time effectiveness.

 Issues during production sourced from our initial API choice.
 We were having a hard time understanding how to access this specific API.
+Firebase was self-taught in order to get the comment section to work correctly.

 ## Wireframe